NithinKalidas/Appian/Generic.md

 Hot fix is an bug of appian (NR)

 ## 36. What is difference between equal to and like operator?
+Equal: The value must be exactly equal to the column value.
+Faster (can use index directly)
+Like: Used for pattern-based match.
+LIKE is slower, especially if value starts with %

 ## 37. Delete related record action, how not to show error page and redirect?

 ## 38. How to create new service Account?
+Under Admin Console, In WEB Api Authentication we ccan create service account and authentication key as well

 ## 39. What are the AI Components, what AI Model does Appian Use?